Table of Contents

 Can I manage multiple stores from a single POS system?

 Yes.
-POS platforms support multi-store management, enabling you to track sales, inventory, and staff across multiple stores from a single dashboard.
+POS platforms support multi-store management, enabling you to track sales, inventory, and staff across multiple locations from a single dashboard.

 Does a POS system support loyalty programs?

-POS systems come with in-built loyalty program features or integrate with third-party tools to reward repeat customers, monitor points, and offer discounts or exclusive deals.
+POS systems include built-in loyalty program features or integrate with third-party tools to reward repeat customers, track points, and offer discounts or exclusive deals.

 What happens if the system goes down during a sale?